-When stakeholders throughout the extended supply chain understand the retailer's expectations and how their performance compares to those expectations, they have the best possible opportunity to execute the merchandising plan.
+When stakeholders throughout the extended supply chain understand their customer's expectations and how their performance compares to those expectations, they have the best possible opportunity to execute the merchandising plan.
 They also have the best possible opportunity to improve performance in their piece of the supply chain.
 Merchants, in turn, have the best possible opportunity to optimize their plans, because they have a clear and accurate view of the merchandising plan's performance and where it should be adjusted.

-Retailer Margin Risk - Web Article - Supply Chain Digest
+Margin Risk - Web Article - Supply Chain Digest

 Richard Wilhjelm, VP, Sales & Business Development, Compliance Networks

-Systematically Identifying and Eliminating Supply Chain Performance Related Issues Can Help Retailers Mitigate Events that Put Margin at Risk
+Systematically Identifying and Eliminating Supply Chain Performance Related Issues Can Help Mitigate Events that Put Margin at Risk

 Camille Fratanduono, Vice-President, Merchandising Operations, The Pep Boys - Manny, Moe & Joe